 Are there age and income requirements?

-With many types of residences and a choice in Entrance Fee Plans, we can accommodate a wide range of people age 60 plus.
+With many types of residences and a choice in Entrance Fee Plans, we can accommodate a wide range of people age 55+ to 60+, depending on the Asbury community you choose.
 Before being accepted for residency, you will be asked to show that you have enough income and assets to support your living expenses through your projected lifespan.
 This calculation is made through a system maintained by an outside actuary.
 Generally, someone with a retirement income who owns a home in the area or has equivalent assets can afford the security and benefits of the Asbury lifestyle.

 Many dogs and cats enjoy living here!
-Contact our retirement counselors to learn more about our pet policies and campus amenities for dogs.
+Our campuses are great places to walk dogs, many include dog parks, and they’ll be sure to get lots of attention while they are making the rounds!
+Contact our sales counselors to learn more about our pet policies and campus amenities for dogs.